stewsters/dusk/README.md

 # Dusk of a Shattered Kingdom #

-This is a traditional roguelike
+This is a traditional roguelike where you are being imprisoned at the bottom of a dungeon and need to escape.

-Influences
+Influences:
 Brogue (ui, controls)
 Shadow of Mordor (Bosses)